vazaluta/AVCamFilterApplyingFiltersToACaptureStream/README.md

 `outputRetainedBufferCountHint` is the number of pixel buffers the renderer retains as it draws the scene.
 AVCamFilter’s depth converter preallocates its buffers with an `outputRetainedBufferCountHint` of 2 frames of latency to cover the `dispatch_async` call.

 The `DepthToGrayscaleConverter` class converts depth values to grayscale pixels in the preview.
-Like the rose-colored filter, `DepthToGrayscaleConverter` relies on a Metal function, `DepthToGrayscale.metal`, to perform texture transformations:
+Like the rose-tinted filter, `DepthToGrayscaleConverter` relies on a Metal function, `DepthToGrayscale.metal`, to perform texture transformations:

 ```
 kernel void depthToGrayscale(texture2d<float, access::read> inputTexture   [[ texture(0) ]],